nomeata/safe-docker/README.md

 downloaded from the internet.

 This script should be copied to, say, `/usr/local/bin` and made read-only for the user running it.
-Then the targetting user must get sudo permissions to run it.
+Then the targetting user must get sudo permissions to run it, e.g. by adding the following lines via `visudo`:

+    # Praktomat may use safe-docker
+    praktomat ALL= NOPASSWD: /usr/local/bin/safe-docker

+It requires `libipc-run-perl` to be installed.
+On Debian and Ubuntu, run

+    apt-get install libipc-run-perl